Luisinhoas/Causal-Inference-GP1-/README.md

 #used for the test.
 Always include this (part of the code)
 ```

-Knowing the null hypothesis that is stated for us, and that the F-stat for the test is 31.389, with the p-value of (<2.2e-16).
-Df = 3 tells you the number of restrictions being tested.
+Knowing the null hypothesis that is stated, and that the F-stat for the test is 31.389, with the p-value of (<2.2e-16).
+Df = 3 tells me the number of restrictions being tested.
 Obviously with such a low p-value we can reject the null hypothesis.

 # 6. 2SLS (FINAL MODELS).
 IV selection and check.
 Instrumental variables (IVs) are used to control for confounding and measurement error in observational studies.
 They allow for the possibility of making causal inferences with observational data.
 Like propensity scores, IVs can adjust for both observed and unobserved confounding effects.
 Other methods of adjusting for confounding effects, which include stratification, matching and multiple regression methods, can only adjust for observed confounders.
 IVs have primarily been used in economics research, but have recently begun to appear in epidemiological studies.

 ## Criteria.
 There are two main criteria for defining an IV:
 (i) It causes variation in the treatment variable;
 (ii) It does not have a direct effect on the outcome variable, only indirectly through the treatment variable.
 A reliable implementation of an IV must satisfy these two criteria and utilize a sufficient sample size to allow for reasonable estimation of the treatment effect.
 If the first assumption is not satisfied, implying that the IV is associated with the outcome, then estimation of the IV effect may be biased.
 If the second assumption is not satisfied, implying that the IV does not affect the treatment variable then the random error will tend to have the same effect as the treatment.
 When selecting an IV, one must ensure that it only affects whether or not the treatment is received and is not associated with the outcome variable.

 ### Limitations:
 Although IVs can control for confounding and measurement error in observational studies they have some limitations.
-We must be careful when dealing with many confounders and also if the correlation between the IV and the exposure variables is small.
+I must be careful when dealing with many confounders and also if the correlation between the IV and the exposure variables is small.
 Both weak instruments and confounders produce large standard error which results in imprecise and biased results.
 Even when the two key assumptions are satisfied and the sample size is large, IVs cannot be used as a substitute for the use of clinical trials to make causal inference, although they are often useful in answering questions that an observational study can not.
 In general, instrumental variables are most suitable for studies in which there are only moderate to small confounding effects.
 They are least useful when there are strong confounding effects.

 ## Check "Year" as a proper IV.

-In the dataset we are using, the variable "year" appears as a proper IV variable, at least in the theoretical approach.
+In the dataset I'm using, the variable "year" appears as a proper IV variable, at least in the theoretical approach.
 There's no reason to think that taking the exam on one year or another can influence the grades.
 At the same time, seems reasonable to think that videogames are highly influenced by this, given that this kind of entertainment has been becoming more a more popular with the pass of the years.

 ```{r}
 library(zoo)